Language Tour

 - bool — true / false.

-- string — immutable UTF-8 string (interpreter level).
+- string — immutable UTF-8 string.

 - unit — “no value”, used when functions don’t return anything.